openid/OpenYOLO-Spec/android/delete.md

 ## Deleting credentials

 Credential delete requests on Android are dispatched to the credential provider using an [Intent][android-intent].
-A provider must declare its willingness to delete stored credentials by including an activity in its manifest with the following intent filter:
+If a provider supports credential deletion, it MUST declare this on the manifest entry for its deletion activity, using the following intent filter:

 ```xml
 <intent-filter>